asima-chowdhury/travel-guru-2020/README.md

 ## Features:
  * Developed an application with booking options for travel lovers and showing various tourist spots and hotels.
- * Integrated firebase authentication with google sign-in, facebook login and custom auth also.
+ * Integrated firebase authentication with Google sign-in, Facebook login and custom authentication also.
  * Authenticated users can choose a place.
  * Getting hotels for booking by providing dates
  * Google map was included.